-Below, these three blog posts will detail how these unhealthy habits can increase your rates.
+Below are three blog posts detailing how these unhealthy habits can increase your rates.

-This responsibility lies with your independent agent (broker).
-We use over 40 top-rated companies, and we shop the market hard to make sure we have our applicants apply with the best insurers.
-When the application process is completed, we carefully review the final rates.
-If we believe there is a possibility to get a lower premium for our client, we apply to several other companies.
+The responsibility lies with your independent agent (broker).
+We use over 40 top-rated companies, and we shop in the market hard to make sure we have our applicants apply with the best insurers.
+Once the application process is completed, we will carefully review the final rates.
+If we believe there is a possibility of getting a lower premium for our client, we apply to several other companies.

 Your rates may be affected in several ways, such as the health classification you will be placed in after you apply.
-The category you receive can vary from one carrier to another depending on their underwriting guidelines.
+The categories you receive can vary from one carrier to another, depending on their underwriting guidelines.

 Here is a basic breakdown of the classifications: